-At our request, the underwriters have reserved for sale at the initial public offering price up to 200,000 shares of common stock for our employees, directors and other persons associated with us.
+At our request, the underwriters have reserved for sale at the initial public offering price up to 200,000 shares of common stock, or 5% of the shares offered by this prospectus, for our employees, directors and other persons associated with us.
 The participants in the directed share program will be subject to the 180-day lock-up restriction described in "- No Sales of Similar Securities" below with respect to the directed shares sold to them.
 The number of shares of common stock available for sale to the general public in the offering will be reduced by the number of shares sold pursuant to the directed share program.
 Any directed shares not so purchased will be offered by the underwriters to the general public on the same terms as the other shares offered by this prospectus.
 We have agreed to indemnify the underwriters against certain liabilities and expenses, including liabilities under the Securities Act, in connection with sales of the directed shares.
 The directed share program will be arranged through Piper Jaffray & Co.